 Governing Board members are elected by the General Assembly for a term of two years.

 Since November 2017, Marc Schiltz, Secretary General of the National Research Fund of Luxembourg (FNR), serves as the President of Science Europe.
 The President chairs the General Assembly and the Governing Board, and represents the organisation internally and externally.

-The President is supported by two Vice-Presidents: Angelika Kalt, Director of the Swiss National Science Foundation (SNFS) represents Funding Organisations, while Ángeles Gómez Borrego, Vice-President of the Spanish National Research Council (CSIC), represents Research Performing Organisations.
+The President is supported by two Vice-Presidents: Angelika Kalt, Director of the Swiss National Science Foundation (SNFS) represents Funding Organisations, while another Vice-President (the position is currently vacant) represents Research Performing Organisations.

 CEO of the National Research Fund of Luxembourg (FNR)

 Marc Schiltz has significantly contributed to enhancing the quality of the Luxembourg research system over the past ten years, as well as to building bridges with the international research community and the private sector.
 In his term as Chief Executive Officer, the Luxembourg National Research Fund (FNR) has developed programme lines to attract scientific talent to the country and to link the business ecosystem to research innovation.
 As President of Science Europe, he has since 2017 been setting the European agenda to foster Open Science.
 In addition, he chairs the cOAlition S Executive Steering Group and sits on the Governing Board of the Global Research Council.
 He is also the founding Chairman of the Luxembourg Agency for Research Integrity.